dryer-dev/dryer/README.md

 }
 ```

-Within each domains directory is the Yarn configuration for that domain including package.json and, in this instance, a weback configuration file.
+Within each domains directory is the Yarn configuration for that domain including package.json and, in this instance, a webpack configuration file. *TODO: consider dropping Webpack in favour of a faster bundler - esbuild...*

+#### JS

+#### SCSS

 This setup enables us to:

 *

+## Layouts

 ## Editing content